vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 Programmers commonly deal with problems, algorithms, and computer programs.
 These are three distinct concepts.

-As your intuition would suggest, a problem is a task to be performed.
+In this context, a problem is a task to be performed.
 It is best thought of in terms of inputs and matching outputs.
 A problem definition should not include any constraints on how the problem is to be solved.
 The solution method should be developed only after the problem is precisely defined and thoroughly understood.

 <center><img src="/labs/lab-05/images/problem.png" width="450px"></center>

-*from: Problem Solving with C++, 10th Edition, Walter Savitch*
+*Image from: Problem Solving with C++, 10th Edition, Walter Savitch*

 As you can see, the problem solving and implementation phase are separated into different boxes.
 That's because these processes are somewhat independent and don't explicitly depend on each other.

 Take what we now know about algorithms and consider some problem design strategies that can be implemented without any consideration of code, programming, or computer science.
-Brainstorm and provide an example with your group in your lab-02 answer document.
+Brainstorm and provide an example with your group as a comment in your lab code file.

 ---

 #### Your Task {#task}

 Solve each of the following practice programming interview problems.
 After you get a working solution for each problem, calculate its Big-Oh run time.

-Note: You **must** solve all of these problems manually!
+> Note: You **must** solve all of these problems manually!
 You cannot use code you find online, nor can you use a built-in library function that trivializes the problem!

 1. Find the missing number in a given integer array from 1 to n.
 Assume the array is of size n-1.
 Assume the array is shuffled.
 2. Find the smallest & largest numbers in an integer array.
 Assume the array is shuffled.
-3. Find the first non repeated character of a given String.
+3. Find the first non repeated character of a given string.
 4. Find the middle element of a linked list.

 ---

 #### Requirements {#reqs}
-1. Solve one of the above problems.
+1. Solve any one of the above problems.
-2. Solve two of the above problems.
+2. Solve any two of the above problems.
-3. Solve three of the above problems.
+3. Solve any three of the above problems.

 ---

 #### Handing in {#submit}
 Please call a TA over to get checked off before leaving your lab section (regardless of how far you got).
 This Lab differs from the others as it is **due at the end of this session!**

+> You **cannot** get checked off for more credit at TA hours for this lab.
+What you get by the end of the session is what you get for the **problem-solving** topic.

 ---